 Danbury Trio Arrested On Drug Charges

-DANBURY, Conn., -- Three Danbury residents are facing drug charges after an investigation prompted by neighbors' complaints of drug dealing, Danbury Police said.
-Charged are William "June" Carrasquillo, 39, of 190 Triangle St., Ashleigh Studwell, 29, of 190 Triangle St., and Chanmor Andy Khuth, 26, of 6 Golden Hill Road, Apt.
+Three Danbury residents are facing drug charges after an investigation prompted by neighbors' complaints of drug dealing, Danbury Police said.
+Police said they also seized U.S. currency and a vehicle.

 Add your comments below